Bern4rdR/DiscordBot/README.md

 ### Introduction
 This project is going to be an automated Discord bot that can respond to members of a server.
-Functions will include a rock-paper-scissors game that keeps track of the score as well as a scoreboar.
+Functions will include a rock-paper-scissors game that keeps track of the score as well as a scoreboard.
 Other functions will be to play 8ball or even music.

 **Note:**  Code will have to be adapted, for example every bot has a unique token.
 Strings that requre additonal information are marked with <angle brackets>, information can be found in the Discord [developer portal](https://discord.com/developers/applications).